 8 & UNDER MACHINE PITCH TOURNAMENT PLAYING RULES

-- The front edge of the pitching machine shall be the pitchers rubber.
+The front edge of the pitching machine shall be the pitchers rubber.
 One eight foot straight line will be drawn parallel from the pitchers rubber.
-The player pitcher must stay behind this line until the ball is hit.
+The player pitcher must stay behind this line but no farther than 1 foot behind the line until the ball is hit.